ethpandaops/dimhouse/README.md

 ## Notes

 - The `lighthouse/` directory is git-ignored and used as a working directory
-- Patches automatically exclude the xatu crate directory from diffs (since it's copied separately)
+- Patches automatically exclude the xatu crate directory from generated patches (since it's copied separately)
-- Cargo.lock changes are excluded from diffs to avoid conflicts
+- Cargo.lock changes are excluded from generated patches to avoid conflicts